-Rebecca Parker is our encoder and website developer.
+Rebecca Parker is our lead encoder and website developer.
 She graduated with a B.A. in English Literature and Social Sciences and received a certificate in Digital Studies from the University of Pittsburgh at Greensburg.
 She was employed at Pitt-Greensburg's Center for the Digital Text, and is currently getting her M.A. in Digital Humanities at Loyola University Chicago.

-Susan and Beth are our transcribers.
+Susan and Beth have done transcription work for the project.
 They are members of the DAR local chapter and have years of experience transcribing.
 They are members of the Genealogy Roundtable which meetings at the Pequot Library in Southport, CT on a regular basis.
 They are also descendents of many of the people mentioned in the merchant log books.

-Larissa is a volunteer.
+Larissa is a community volunteer.
 She provides summaries of the manuscript text after it is transcribed, encoded, and available online.